DyogenIBENS/Agora/doc/HowTo.md

 The reconstruction can be perfomed with different approaches, explained below, and the output is a set of CARs.
-AGORA comes with three different configuration files of increasing complexity:
+AGORA comes with two presets (predefined workflows) and a mechanism to _roll your own_ workflow:

   * [AGORA with no selection of robust families](#agora-with-no-selection-of-robust-families)
   * [AGORA with selection of robust families](#agora-with-selection-of-robust-families)